What's the Best Small Business Loan? (2022)

 Small business loans through traditional lenders

 Traditional lenders are banks or credit unions.
 Canada’s five major banks for business loans are TD, RBC, Scotiabank, BMO and CIBC.
 They all offer programs for small businesses.
 Interest rates differ from bank to bank and program to program.
 While traditional lenders offer the lowest cost of capital the approval process is often long and difficult.
 They are likely to require collateral.
-Building a long-term relationship with them can be beneficial for small businesses who anticipate regular financing.
+Building a long-term relationship with them can be beneficial for small businesses that anticipate regular financing.

 Small business loans through alternative and online lenders